Long before I ever considered working for myself, I stumbled upon an image on Pinterest. It says, quite simply:

-Seven years later, that image is still my wallpaper, and I have created my dream job.
+Nine years later, that image is still my wallpaper, and I have created my dream job.

 While that’s a combination of life-changing events, hard work, luck and the support of amazing people, I can’t help but think that by seeing this message every time I opened my laptop for years, by reading it and feeling it and believing it, I unintentionally created an affirmation that helped guide me here.

 Instead of being frustrated that I couldn’t find what made me happy—which I felt was surely a failure on my part, despite my earnest efforts—I started to believe that what I was meant to do just didn’t exist yet, but that I had the power to make it happen.